 - Have a reading, writing, understanding and communication ability in the English language

-- Minimum 10th grade education
+- High School diploma, GED or minimum 10th grade education

 - Possess a social security card